Common Signs and Symptoms of Anorexia Nervosa

 Patience and understanding are always helpful, particularly for conditions that can be this lengthy and complex.
 Avoiding criticizing or commenting on someone’s body or food choices can go a long way.

-Focusing on the person’s strengths and positive qualities is another way to help.
-This will shift the perspective from the things that are wrong, difficult, or need to change, to the things that are worth changing for, or just things that help a person feel happy.
+Another way to help is to focus on the person’s strengths and positive qualities.
+This will shift the perspective from the things that are wrong, difficult, or need to change to the things that are worth changing for or just make a person happy.

 Self-care and self-compassion are another great focus.
 People with anorexia nervosa often have a negative self-image and low self-esteem, so encouraging them to practice self-compassion can help restore some positive experiences for them.